luxonis/depthai-python/docs/source/components/nodes.rst

    nodes/*

 Nodes are the building blocks when populating the :ref:`Pipeline`.
-Each node provides a specific functionality on the DepthaI and a set of configurable properties.
-After you create a node on a pipeline, you can also configure it as desired.
+Each node provides a specific functionality on the DepthaI, a set of configurable properties and inputs/outputs.
+After you create a node on a pipeline, you can also configure it as desired and link it to other nodes.

 Outputs and inputs
 ##################